October 2, 2025

-We lie for a lot of reasons, but desperation is definitely up there.
-The same goes for companies who aren’t making enough money to stay afloat.
+We lie for many reasons, but desperation is definitely one of them.
+The same goes for companies that aren’t making enough money to stay afloat.
 Here are the types of false advertising to look out for as a consumer.
 Some of them are awfully slick.

 Source: Toronto Realty